CISA No FEAR Act Reporting

-Fostering belonging, diversity, inclusion, and equality is one of the core principles of the Cybersecurity & Infrastructure Security Agency (CISA).
-The Office Equal Employment Opportunity (OEEO) directs and integrates the application of the Civil Rights Act of 1964 and other antidiscrimination federal laws that prohibit discrimination against employees and applicants the basis of race, color, religion, sex (including pregnancy, transgender status, and sexual orientation), national origin, age (40 or older), disability or genetic information.
+Fostering belonging, diversity, inclusion, and equality is one of the core principles of the Cybersecurity and Infrastructure Security Agency (CISA).
+The Office of Equity, Diversity, Inclusion and Accessibility (OEDIA) directs and integrates the application of the Civil Rights Act of 1964 and other antidiscrimination federal laws that prohibit discrimination against employees and applicants the basis of race, color, religion, sex (including pregnancy, transgender status, and sexual orientation), national origin, age (40 or older), disability or genetic information.

-OEEO leads through policy formulation, implementation, and strategic management of the civil rights, language access, reasonable accommodation, accessibility, affirmative employment, diversity and inclusion programs for CISA.
-OEEO also reviews and investigates equal employment opportunity (EEO) complaints and enforces corrective actions where necessary.
-OEEO’s Mission is to cultivate a culture of inclusion where diverse talent is leveraged to advance cybersecurity and infrastructure security for the nation.
+OEDIA leads through policy formulation, implementation, and strategic management of the civil rights, language access, reasonable accommodation, accessibility, affirmative employment, diversity and inclusion programs for CISA.
+OEDIA also reviews and investigates equal employment opportunity (EEO) complaints and enforces corrective actions where necessary.
+OEDIA Mission is to cultivate a culture of inclusion where diverse talent is leveraged to advance cybersecurity and infrastructure security for the nation.

 5 CFR 724.202 requires federal agencies to publish this notification in the Federal Register.
 This Federal Register publication specifically provides notice to the general public that individuals seeking to pursue an Equal Employment Opportunity (EEO) complaint must contact a Department of Homeland Security EEO counselor within 45 calendar days of the alleged discriminatory action, or, in the case of a personnel action, within 45 calendar days of the effective date of the action.